hemidactylus/mlops-speedrun-spamclassifier/README.md

 In short:

 - the offline store has received a new line in its time-series, with more recent timestamp;
-- in the online store, the entry for that SMS and for features "v2" has been overwritten and is ready to be used.
+- in the online store, the entry for that SMS and for features "v2" has been overwritten and the new values are ready to be used.

-This bypasses the need to run (scheduled or otherwise) an explicit materialization step.
+This bypasses the need to run an explicit materialization step (scheduled or otherwise).

-> _Note_: This write is just for demonstration purposes: the new
+> _Note_: Overwriting the features for this `sms_id` is just for demonstration
-> feature values make little sense in
+> purposes: the new feature values make little sense in
 > themselves.
 Still, this will be harmless - even if we were to repeat the
 > training step, the point-in-time offline feature retrieval would not fetch
-> this update as its date is beyond its `training_timefreeze`; moreover, SMS
+> this update as its date is beyond the `training_timefreeze` used in
+> the training notebook; moreover, incidentally, SMS messages from
-> messages from the _training_ set will not be used anywhere else in the app.
+> the _training_ set are not used anywhere else in the app.

 Here is a sketch of how the push source extends the "chain" between a (batch) source and a feature view in Feast, and how the feature HTTP server can act